-- To form a union and its type (company, industrial and craft unions) depending only on the employees' will. - A minimum of 20 members is required for a company union.
+• A minimum of 20 members is required for a company union.
 Industrial unions require a minimum of 50 members.
-Union affiliation is voluntary, and is governed by its bylaws. - Unions represent employees in its company/industry facing collective conflicts and complaints.
+Union affiliation is voluntary, and is governed by its bylaws. • Unions represent employees in its company/industry facing collective conflicts and complaints.

-2. Labor Conditions
+Labor Conditions

-Age

-- The minimum working age is 14 years, prior authorization of the parents and approval of the Ministry of Labor.
-Some activities require a greater age. - Retirement age is 65 years.
+Age The minimum working age is 14 years, prior authorization of the parents and approval of the Ministry of Labor.
+(Regional Department or Management of Labor and Employment Promotion).
+Some activities require a greater age.
+Ordinary Retirement age is 65 years.
 Under the Private Pension System, workers may choose: (i) access to the retirement pension; or, (ii) to withdraw up to 95.5% of the Pension Fund accrued.
-If the person chooses to withdraw less, a pension with the remaining funds may be obtained. - There are earlier retirement cases for workers with sufficient accrued capital, and those performing qualified high-risk activities. - · Compulsory and automatic retirement age is 70 years, unless both parties agree otherwise.

-Nationality

-- Hiring foreign workers is subject to two limitations: no more than 20% of the employer's workforce, and no more than 30% of the payroll value may be foreign workers. - These limitations do not apply to: (i) excluded workers (immigrants, with Peruvian close relatives, etc.); (ii) to exempted workers (professional or specialized technical personnel, senior management personnel for a new business activity, etc.); (iii) Andean emigrant workers; (iv) workers subject to the Mercosur Agreement.

-Working Day

-- The maximum legal working day is 8 hours, or a 48-hours work week. - Time and Attendance Record tracking in/out time entry of workers, trainees, and third party service providers is kept. - All excess hours of any ordinary working day fixed by the employer refer to as overtime, and agreement by the parties is required. - The minimum payment of the first 2 overtime hours is 125% of the common value; and for the next overtime hours is 135%. - Cumulative or irregular working days are valid, but the maximum verification cycle may not exceed three weeks
+If the person chooses to withdraw less, a pension with the remaining funds may be obtained.
+There are earlier retirement cases for workers with sufficient accrued capital, and those performing qualified high-risk activities.
+Compulsory and automatic retirement age is 70 years, unless both parties agree otherwise.
+Nationality Hiring foreign workers is subject to two limitations: no more than 20% of the employer's workforce, and no more than 30% of the payroll value may be foreign workers.
+These limitations do not apply to: (i) excluded workers (immigrants, with Peruvian close relatives, etc.); (ii) to exempted workers (professional or specialized technical personnel, senior management personnel for a new business activity, etc.); (iii) Andean emigrant workers; (iv) workers subject to the Mercosur Agreement.
+Working Day The maximum legal working day is 8 hours, or a 48-hours work week.
+Time and Attendance Record tracking in/out time entry of workers, trainees, and third party service providers is kept.
+All excess hours of any ordinary working day fixed by the employer refer to as overtime, and agreement by the parties is required.
+The minimum payment of the first 2 overtime hours is 125% of the common value; and for the next overtime hours is 135%.
+Cumulative or irregular working days are valid, but the maximum verification cycle may not exceed three weeks.
+Salary Salary refers to the total amount received by workers in exchange for their services, whether in cash or in kind, provided it may be freely used by workers.

-Salary

-- Salary refers to the total amount received by workers in exchange for their services, whether in cash or in kind, provided it may be freely used by workers. - Non-remunerative benefits such as extraordinary payment, profit sharing, and working conditions, among others are allowed. - Workers receiving monthly payments greater than 2 UIT may agree an annual payment that includes all legal and conventional benefits, except profit-sharing. - Salary may not be discriminatory.
+Non-remunerative benefits such as extraordinary payment, profit sharing, and working conditions, among others are allowed.
+Workers receiving monthly payments greater than 2 UIT may agree an annual payment (annual comprehensive salary) that includes all legal and conventional benefits, except profit-sharing.
+Salary may not be discriminatory.
 For such purpose, the employer must prepare salary, category and function charts; and inform its salary policy to its employees.

-Living Wage

-- It is approximately US\$290 (S/930) per month.
-A proportional amount is paid to part-time employees. - The minimum wage for night-shift workers (from 10:00 p.m. to 6:00 a.m.) is 35% more than the living wage.
+Living Wage It is approximately US\$290 (S/930) per month.
+A proportional amount is paid to part-time employees.
+The minimum wage for night-shift workers (from 10:00 p.m. to 6:00 a.m.) is 35% more than the living wage.

-3. Labor Benefits
+Labor Benefits